 It’s not always easy to maintain a sustainable garden, especially when you consider the amount of waste that can accumulate.
 Fortunately, with some helpful tips, your farmhouse garden can become a haven for reducing, reusing, and repurposing.
 Here’s how to reuse and repurpose in the garden!

 Composting is a great way to turn food scraps, yard waste, and other organic matter into nutrient-rich soil you can use to fertilize your garden.
 Use a compost bin or create your own compost pile using materials such as leaves, grass clippings, and fruit and vegetable scraps.
-By composting, you can reuse and repurpose in the garden the waste that normally goes into landfill.
-All the while, you're providing your garden with the nutrients it needs to thrive!
+By composting, you can reuse and repurpose in the garden the waste that normally goes into landfills.
+All the while, you’re providing your garden with the nutrients it needs to thrive!

 Collecting rainwater in a barrel is a great way to reduce water waste and save money on your water bill.
 You can use the water to irrigate your garden instead of using tap water.